disclosure: we were sent the items mentioned for the purpose of review

-The packet has 2 sections, the top half contains a roasting bag with tie and the second half contains the seasoning mix.
+The packet has 2 sections, the top half contains a roasting bag with a tie and the second half contains the seasoning mix.

 The instructions are easy to follow, although I did struggle a little to read the text!

-Basically, I preheated the fan oven to 180 degrees C, opened the baking bag, placed the chicken quarters inside and added 1 desert spoon of olive oil.
+Basically, I preheated the fan oven to 180 degrees C, opened the baking bag, placed the chicken quarters inside and added 1 dessert spoon of olive oil.
 Rubbed the oil over the chicken and then added the seasoning mix.

 I sealed the bag with the tie and moved the chicken around within the bag until it was all well coated.
 This might have been a bit easier with a whole chicken, as some of the chicken quarters were better covered than others.
-I then placed the roasting bag in an ovenproof dish and placed in the oven for 1 hour.
+I then placed the roasting bag in an ovenproof dish and placed it in the oven for 1 hour.

-After an hour I slit open the bag and placed back in the oven for a further 15 minutes to crisp up the chicken skin.
+After an hour I slit open the bag and placed it back in the oven for a further 15 minutes to crisp up the chicken skin.

 As we’ve actually had some sun, I served with salad.

 So what did we think?
-The chicken was lovely and moist and I loved the flavouring, would definately try on a proper Sunday roast.
+The chicken was lovely and moist and I loved the flavouring, would definitely try on a proper Sunday roast.
 I did find the bag idea a bit fiddly with the chicken quarters, so will be interesting to try with a whole chicken.